 C4C has used announcements of startup companies to appear important–too important to be allowed to fail, too important not to receive more public subsidies for another five years of wild spending.
 Here is another premise of university technology transfer: it should be stand-alone and self-sustaining unless there is a public purpose served.
 Subsidizing wealthy entrepreneurs and venture investors would seem to be remote from any meaning of “public purpose.”

 This premise of benefiting the public through the development of research findings using the resources of companies has been perverted into the idea that the public purpose, foremost and always, is met when a university tries to make money on the equity value of “startups” that hold exclusive licenses to university-claimed research results.
 C4C, however, ought to operate at a scale proportional to its income.
 That income is not continuous and incremental–it is often random and one-off.
 Thus, the need for a reserve fund.
 But C4C spent much of that fund, too.
 It burned its seed corn, it ate every green leaf, and suprise of surprises, just when the money runs out, its leader leaves the dusty brown field for still-green pastures.
-As Robert Jackall has it, one of the virtues managers of a certain ethical bent develop is the ability to outrun their mistakes.
+As Robert Jackall has it, one of the virtues managers of a certain less than ethical bent develop is the ability to outrun their mistakes.

 It appears that C4C is trying to puff itself up so that the University can justify funding it from sources other than its share of royalty income.
 C4C is pitching the idea it is too important to dismantle.
 Yet, if one looks at C4C’s actual productivity–not the bustle of filing millions of dollars per year in patent applications, not the number of licenses (however strangely counted), not the number of actual startups (routinely misstated)–these are all measures of activity, of bustle, of dressing things up and gaming the system so long as there is money for tractors and cleverness.
 These are appearances that money can buy.